 Learn French with Frantastique 🇫🇷

 Les Trois Frères is a 1995 movie directed by Didier Bourdon and Bernard Campan.
 The movie stars the comic trio known as Les Inconnus (Bourdon, Campan and Pascal Legitimus) playing three brothers who learn of each other’s existence only after the death of their mother, from whom each believes he will inherit money.

 In this scene, Pascal, who works in a hip Parisian ad agency, is visited by his brother Bernard, a homeless, failed actor.
-Bernard discovers the contemporary artworks which his brother has bought, including “an immobile by Kundelich” and “a Whiteman monochrome”.
+Bernard discovers the contemporary artwork which his brother has bought, including “an immobile by Kundelich” and “a Whiteman monochrome”.

 4) L’Aile ou la Cuisse (1976)